Black Adam: World War III

 After the funeral in honor of his family, Adam attacks the neighboring Intergang-associated nation of Bialya in search of Death.
-Sick with grief over the death of his family, Adam proceeds to exterminate the entire 2,000,000-citizen population of Bialya in his hunt for his target.
+Sick with grief over the death of his family, Adam proceeds to exterminate the entire population of Bialya in his hunt for his target.
 Upon confronting his family's killer, the enraged Adam battles a greatly enhanced Death, who has been feeding on the slaughter of Bialya's population.
 Despite his enhanced strength, Death is defeated by Adam with a barrage of mystic lightning.
 While torturing Death for an entire day, Adam learns the identity and whereabouts of the Horsemen's masters, flying off to Oolong Island in search of the Science Squad.

 He easily gets past their defenses, even a weapon equivalent to the meteorite that killed the dinosaurs proving incapable of stopping him.
 Adam is subdued by the scientists, who projected a dimensional field into his mind the size of a football field, rendering him powerless.
 They then use an electro-crown to re-route his body's impulses and hold him as a prisoner.
 Dr. Sivana tortures Adam for weeks using the electrical crown, which only serves to enrage Adam further, who vows to tear them all apart.

 The "Science Squad" makes a worldwide announcement that they plan to sell Black Adam as a living weapon to the highest bidder, resulting in the Justice Society assaulting the island to free Adam.
 It is revealed that Chang Tzu had built the Horsemen under orders of China, who wanted Adam and his family to be assassinated after Adam withdrew from the Freedom of Power Treaty.
-Adam refuses to be taken into custody for the destruction of Bialya, despite the requests of Atom-Smasher, once more flying off to seek revenge for the death of his family.
+Adam refuses to be taken into custody for the destruction of Bialya, despite the requests of Atom Smasher, once more flying off to seek revenge for the death of his family.